mkrygeri/syntest-lib/README.md

 **Modes:**
 - **Default**: Creates new tests, updates existing ones, removes tests not in CSV
+- **--delete**: Deletes ONLY tests defined in the CSV with the management tag ⭐ NEW
+  - ✅ **Safe deletion**: Only removes tests that appear in both CSV and have the tag
+  - 💡 **Use case**: Clean up specific tests, selective removal
 - **--redeploy**: Deletes ALL tests with the management tag first, then creates fresh from CSV
   - ⚠️ **Use with caution**: This completely removes and recreates all managed tests
   - 💡 **Use case**: Clean slate deployment, major configuration changes, troubleshooting

+**Private Agents Only:** ⭐ NEW
+All tests now use **private agents exclusively**.
+Tests without available private agents are automatically skipped with a warning.

 **Output:**
 ```